top of page

 2025/2026

-The fourth iteration of Inhabit will be activated at Papa ki Awataha, Northcote from March 2025 to April 2026. .
-This project is in collaboration with Uru Whakaaro and supported by NorthArt and the Kaipātiki Project.
+Ngakinga, The fourth iteration of Inhabit will be activated at Papa ki Awataha, Northcote from March 2025 to April 2026. .
+This project is in collaboration with Uru Whakaaro and The Tīpuna Project.
+It is supported by NORTHART and the Kaipātiki Project.

-Char and I are excited to be working with a 200 sq meter piece of land at Papa ki Awataha for the next year.
+I am excited to be collaborating with Charmaine Bailie (Te Uri o Hau – Ngati Whatua ki Kaipara), on a 200 sq meter piece of land at Papa ki Awataha for the next year.
 This is the home of the puna that feeds Te Awataha.
 The land is bare, raw, hard and cracked, waiting to be nurtured back to its full potential.
-We will inhabit here for the year, nourishing the whenua intentionally along its journey to good health.
+We will inhabit here until April 2026, nourishing the whenua intentionally along its journey to good health.

-We acknowledge Mana Whenua as the kaitaiki of this land, and their tupuna past, present, and emerging.
+We acknowledge Mana Whenua as the kaitaiki of this land, and their tīpuna past, present, and emerging.

 Ngakinga Participation Schedule